jerbdev/wigglegames-testing/README.md

 # Running a game

 You'll need Python installed because well the games are written in Python.
 If we want to run them on a website then they need to be written in Javascript, which is less easy on the brain.

 Attempts to convert the code can be found in the ```web-ports``` folder.

-Games will be converted to web code and released on WiggleGames.com.
+Games will be converted to web code then released on WiggleGames.com, unless it is web native.

 ## Install Python on Windows